Skip to content

 kubectl get pods -l environment=production

-# Select pods where tier is NOT 'frontend'
+# Select pods where tier is not 'frontend'

 kubectl get pods -l tier!=frontend